A Neighbor Called The Cops On A Kid Who Accidentally Mowed A Patch Of Her Lawn, Now His Business Is Booming

 As for the neighbor who called the law on the kid, he or she told the local media that they are aware of the Facebook video, but declined to be interviewed.

 Reggie is just the latest person to have the cops called on them for seemingly minor “crimes,” or for no crime at all.
 In fact, this summer several people have found themselves with derisive hashtags after they were caught on video calling the police on people for minor annoyances.
-For example, there’s #PermitPatty, a San Francisco woman who called 911 to report a little girl for selling bottled water without a permit, as San Francisco Gate reports.
+For example, there’s “PermitPatty,” a San Francisco woman who called 911 to report a little girl for selling bottled water without a permit, as San Francisco Gate reports.